svelteness/svelte-jester/README.md

 Create a `svelte.config.js` file and configure it, see [svelte-preprocess](https://github.com/kaisermann/svelte-preprocess) for more information.

+In CJS mode, `svelte-jester` must start a new a process for each file needing to be preprocessed, which adds a performance overheads.

+In ESM mode, this isn't necessary.
+You can set `NODE_OPTIONS=--experimental-vm-modules` and `"extensionsToTreatAsEsm": [".svelte"]` to run in ESM mode.
+However, [Jest does not yet support mocking in ESM mode](https://github.com/facebook/jest/issues/10025).

 ## Options

 `preprocess` (default: false): Pass in `true` if you are using Svelte preprocessors.